 Most companies blog once about their new white paper, and leave it at that.

 But did you know that you can create between 3 and 9 blog posts from any good white paper?
-And you can do it quickly, using much of the same text extracted and compressed from your white paper?

 The power of slide decks

 You can create a slide deck from a good white paper without doing any more research or writing.

 All you need is some inexpensive stock photography and some visual skill to put together attractive slides.
 We do that all the time for our workshops.

 And look at all the ways you can use a slide deck:

 - Show it to prospects during face-to-face meetings or Zoom calls

 - Use it to deliver a free webinar